Henry Playfair

-Henry Playfair (born 22 January 1983) is the former the Head of Coaching Performance at the Carlton Football Club having previously been an assistant coach at the St Kilda Football Club and an Australian rules footballer in the Australian Football League.
-Playfair grew up around the town of Holbrook in the Riverina region of New South Wales.
+Henry Playfair (born 22 January 1983) is a former Australian rules footballer who played for the Geelong Football Club and Sydney Swans in the Australian Football League (AFL).
+Playfair grew up in and played his junior football with Holbrook in the Riverina region of New South Wales.

 Career

-Drafted by the Geelong Cats in the 2001 AFL Draft at pick number 41, he debuted in Round 15 of the 2003 season at Telstra Dome.
+Drafted by the Geelong Cats in the 2001 AFL draft at pick number 41, he debuted in Round 15 of the 2003 season at Telstra Dome.
 He was one of Geelong's main players in the 2005 AFL season, however a series of injuries hampered his performance in 2006.
 He was a key forward who also played the positions of back and ruck.

 Playfair was an integral part of the Cats 2007 VFL premiership team, along with players such as Charlie Gardiner, Brent Prismall and Tom Lonergan.

 Due to a lack of opportunities, and moving into the prime of his career, Playfair asked to be traded to the Sydney Swans in 2008 and was traded in exchange for a third round draft pick.
 He moved back to his home state in an attempt to get more AFL playing opportunities.

 Sydney delisted Playfair on 13 November 2009 and then redrafted him as a mature age rookie with their first pick (pick 10) in the Rookie Draft on 15 December 2009.

 Playfair retired as a player at the end of the 2010 season due to injury concerns, but continued his involvement with football and with the Sydney club, being appointed as a development coach.
 He coached the reserves team to the NEAFL grand final in 2011.
 In 2012 he became an assistant coach at the club.
 He was responsible for the forward line in that year, in which the Swans won the AFL premiership, and has continued in that role.